Change comes from the outside in, forcing us to react and manage crises.

 And make sure your scope is not limited to your specific industry.

-You don’t really believe that McDonalds invented self-ordering kiosks or that Domino’s was the first will replace your pizza if you have an accident.
+You don’t really believe that McDonalds actually invented self-ordering kiosks or that Domino’s was the first place willing to replace your pizza if you have an accident.

 She turned around, scanned the floor, then told me “No, Sir!”